One Million Yen Girl: Crew

 On top of the woman director and actress, the film also consists of mostly woman production crews.
 The producers are Ko Hirano, who has worked on 16 other films, and Koko Maeda, who has helped to produce Kill Bill: Vol. 1, Kill Bill: Vol. 2, and many others.
 The cinematographer, Kei Yasuda has also worked on many other films including one with Yuki Tanada's Moon and Cherry (2004).
 The editors, Takashige Kikui and Ryûji Miyajima are established and have worked on more than 20 other films.
 However, the music composers, Ko Hirano and Eiko Sakurai were only starting out when the film was made.

 Reception

 Box office

 One Million Yen Girl was initially released in Japan and Taiwan as of 2008.
 The recorded estimated box office gross receipts of approximately $3.9 million.

 Critical response

 One Million Yen Girl was selected as the winner of the Directors Guild of Japan New Directors Award in 2008.
-The film has also won My Movies Audience Award of the Far East Film Festival that took place in Undine, Italy in 2009.
+The film has also won My Movies Audience Award of the Far East Film Festival that took place in Udine, Italy in 2009.
 This is the first film that Yuki Tanada was able to find success using the middle ground budget which many other Japanese directors have struggled with because the Japanese film industry is mainly divided into only two industry: the mega budget and the low budget.